 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Both the city and the work were congenial to him.
 Times, Sunday Times (2006)And our organizations offer a congenial environment for its infection to spread.
 The Constraints of Corporate Tradition (1987)There you find congenial timber benches and planters.
 Times, Sunday Times (2006)London has the option of trying to find a more congenial partner with which to merge.
 Times, Sunday Times (2007)City dwellers do not have to put up with those who they do not find congenial.
 Times, Sunday Times (2010)And then it should probably work at what it can do and finds congenial.
 MANAGEMENT: task, responsibilities, practices (1974)Yet he embraced the congenial atmosphere once the match slipped beyond his grasp.
 Times, Sunday Times (2007)Others found the new atmosphere quite congenial.
 A Social History of Modern Spain (1991)Eat slowly and in congenial company.
 Times, Sunday Times (2008)It's a congenial kind of place.
 Times, Sunday Times (2008)I merely find it congenial, and consistent with scientific common sense.
 Infinite in All Directions (1989)I can think of no more congenial place to be on Earth.
 Times, Sunday Times (2008)She finds Canada highly congenial.
 Times, Sunday Times (2009)It has a congenial, boho atmosphere, with an emphasis on seasonal organic food.
-Times, Sunday Times (2015)They commute to their mockery of a country from Nairobi, where they find it more congenial to live.
-Times, Sunday Times (2009)That means that they will more quickly be unable to cope, and be forced to leave their own homes for more expensive, less congenial care homes.
+Times, Sunday Times (2015)That means that they will more quickly be unable to cope, and be forced to leave their own homes for more expensive, less congenial care homes.
 Times, Sunday Times (2011)

 Trends of 'congenial'